Szybet/Yatchy/3D/cases/JLC3D.md

 **SLA 8001 Resin transparent:**
 - It looks the best, it's perfect quality
 - A bit on the squishy side :D
+- I hope it doesn't turn yellow at some point

 **MJF PA12-HP Nylon:**
 - Interesting texture, stiff but solid, cool